 We explain how your history or previously unrecognized mental health challenges may have influenced your behavior, without excusing it.
 If we find no connection, we say so.

-Not for Denial
+Not for Denial of Bad Conduct

 They are not suitable for those unwilling to accept responsibility for their actions or change for a better future.